-The School Nurse Certificate Program is open to registered nurses who have earned a BSN degree and to students who are currently enrolled in La Roche College's BSN Degree Completion Program.
-This program is offered by the Department of Nursing in conjunction with the Teacher Education Department at La Roche College.
+The School Nurse Certificate Program is open to registered nurses who have earned a BSN degree and to students who are currently enrolled in La Roche University's BSN Degree Completion Program.
+This program is offered by the Department of Nursing in conjunction with the Teacher Education Department at La Roche University.
 This program is designed for the professional nurse who desires to focus on the health care needs of children in the school setting.
 The school nurse may practice in school-based, school-linked or collaborative school health programs.
 This program is approved by the Pennsylvania Department of Education.

 Certification as a School Nurse